Sati (practice): Thus, in none of the principal religious texts believed to be composed before the Common Era is there any evidence for the sanctioning of the practice of sati; it is wholly unmentioned. However, the archaic Atharvaveda does contain hints of a funeral practice of symbolic sati. Also, in the twelfth-century CE commentary of Apararka, claiming to quote the Dharmasutra text Apastamba, it says that if a widow has made a vow of burning herself (anvahorana, "ascend the pyre"), but then retracts her vow, she must expiate her sin by the penance ritual called Prajapatya-vrataValmiki Ramayana

-Valmiki Ramayana

 The oldest portion of the epic Ramayana, the Valmiki Ramayana, is tentatively dated for its composition by Robert P. Goldman to 750–500 BCE.
-Anant S. Altekar says that no instances of sati occur in this earliest, archaic part of the whole Ramayana.
+Anant S. Altekar says that no instances of sati occur in this earliest part of the Ramayana.

 According to Ramashraya Sharma, there is no conclusive evidence of the sati practice in the Ramayana.
 For instance, Tara, Mandodari and the widows of Ravana, all live after their respective husband's deaths, though all of them announce their wish to die, while lamenting for their husbands.
 The first two remarry their brother-in-law.
+He also mentions that though Dashratha, father of Rama, died soon after his departure from the city, his mothers survived and received him after the completion of his exile.
 The only instance of sati appears in the Uttara Kanda – believed to be a later addition to the original text – in which Kushadhwaja's wife performs sati.
 The Telugu adaptation of the Ramayana, the 14th-century Ranganatha Ramayana, tells that Sulochana, wife of Indrajit, became sati on his funeral pyre.

 Mahabharata

-Instances of sati are found in the Mahabharata.
+Instances of sati are found in the Mahabharata, though these instances are also considered as later interpolations by some scholars.

 Madri, the second wife of Pandu, immolates herself.
 She believes she is responsible for his death, as he had been cursed with death if he ever had intercourse.
 He died while performing the forbidden act with Madri; she blamed herself for not rejecting him, as she knew of the curse.
-Also, in the case of Madri the entire assembly of sages sought to dissuade her from the act, and no religious merit is attached to the fate she chooses against all advice.
-In the Musala-parvan of the Mahabharata, the four wives of Vasudeva are said to commit sati.
-Furthermore, as news of Krishna's death reaches Hastinapur, five of his wives ascended the funeral pyre.
+Also, in the case of Madri the entire assembly of rishis (sages) sought to dissuade her from the act, and no religious merit is attached to the fate she chooses against all advice.
+However, this account is contradicted by the very next stanza found in all versions of the Mahabharata, which states that her dead body and that of her husband were handed over by sages to the Kaurava elders in Hastinapura for the funeral rites.
+Pandu's first wife Kunti lived with her sons for many years and withdrew to the forest with Dhritarashtra and Gandhari after the war.
+In the Mausala-parvan of the Mahabharata, the four wives of Vasudeva are said to commit sati.
+Furthermore, as news of Krishna's death reaches Hastinapur, five of his wives ascended the funeral pyre, while others embrace ascetism.

-Against these stray examples within the Mahabharata of sati, there are scores of instances in the same epic of widows who do not commit sati, none of them blamed for not doing so.
+Against these stray examples within the Mahabharata of sati, there are scores of instances in the same epic of widows who do not commit sati, and none are blamed for not doing so.